Rage (music genre): 2020s: Development and popularity

+2021–2023

 The genre's popularity and breakthrough is also attributed to the 2021 single "Miss the Rage" by Trippie Redd and Playboi Carti.
-Without an established term for its specific musical style, “Miss the Rage” was initially described as trap metal and, by Trippie Redd himself, hyperpop.
+Without an established term for its specific musical style, "Miss the Rage" was initially described as trap metal and, by Trippie Redd himself, hyperpop.
 Along with Whole Lotta Red, "Miss the Rage" was influential in defining the rage genre, with multiple producers and rappers adopting the style after the single was released.
-Rapper Mario Judah went on to release his re-produced version of "Miss the Rage", since the main loop for the instrumental of "Miss the Rage" was based on a royalty-free melody loop.
-Trippie Redd later went to on to solidify the genres popularity from "Miss the Rage", releasing the primarily rage album, Trip at Knight and expressed his fascination with rage rap.
-Popular rapper Drake, whose tactic is often to showcase little known genres and styles in his albums, released the rage-influenced track "What's Next", in early 2021 on his EP Scary Hours 2.
+Rapper Mario Judah went on to release his reproduced version of "Miss the Rage", since the main loop for the instrumental of "Miss the Rage" was based on a royalty-free melody loop.
+Trippie Redd later went on to solidify the genre's popularity from "Miss the Rage", releasing the primarily rage album Trip at Knight and expressing his fascination with rage rap.
+Popular rapper Drake, whose tactic is often to showcase lesser-known genres and styles in his albums, released the rage-influenced track "What's Next" in 2021 on his EP Scary Hours 2.
 The instrumental from "What's Next", produced by Maneesh and Supah Mario, has been repeatedly likened to tracks from Whole Lotta Red.
 "What's Next" reached the top position on the Billboard Hot 100 chart.

 Playboi Carti's record label Opium has been an influential force in the genre, with artists such as Ken Carson, Destroy Lonely, and Homixide Gang signed to the label.
 The label has had several notable rage releases, such as Ken Carson's 2021 album Project X and Destroy Lonely's 2022 mixtape No Stylist, which have had commercial success and have received a positive reception from fans, as they continue to push the genre to the mainstream.
-SoFaygo, another early adopter of the rage sound, released his late 2020 single "Off the Map," which has been described as either closely resembling rage rap or being a proper rage song.
-After releasing "Off the Map", SoFaygo went to collaborate with Trippie Redd on "MP5", a track from Trip At Knight, and with Lil Yachty on "Solid".
+SoFaygo, another early adopter of the rage sound, released his 2020 single "Off the Map", which has been described as either closely resembling rage rap or being a proper rage song.
+After releasing "Off the Map", SoFaygo went to collaborate with Trippie Redd on "MP5", a track from Trip at Knight, and with Lil Yachty on "Solid".